 Exemptions to Open Access – Restricting Thesis Release Date

 TST’s expectation is that all theses/dissertations will be made available for unrestricted access via T-Space.
 However, in some rare cases, it may be appropriate to restrict partial or full access to the electronic version of the thesis for a defined period of time.
 If there are any intellectual property implications and/or sensitive data that require such restrictions, a student may apply to the TST AD Director for an embargo to be placed on the digital copy of the thesis (for a period of up to two years).
 Students are to use the TST Restrict Thesis Release Date form (bottom of this page).

 The digital thesis is eventually sent to Proquest/University Microfilms International for cataloguing in the ProQuest Dissertations & Theses (PQDT) database, and for transmission to Library and Archives Canada.
 As part of their T-Space submission, students will also be required to submit a Library of Canada Archives Theses Non-Exclusive License form to the TST AD Office (bottom of this page).

 Students will be required to pay a $25 administrative fee.
 The fee is paid directly to the Toronto School of Theology by cheque or visa (cash is not accepted).
 Click here for payment options.

-Should you have further questions regarding this revised policy, please contact Jenn Neufeld, Advanced Degree Administrator (email@example.com) or 416-978-4050.
+Should you have further questions regarding this revised policy, please contact the Advanced Degree Administrator, 416-978-4050.

-Please note that all students (including Non-USMC students) must apply to graduate by completing and returning the Graduation Application Form.
+Please note that all students (including non-USMC students) must apply to graduate by completing and returning the Graduation Application Form found here.